oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 the browser (A), and the application then runs in the browser.
 In this scenario, the browser-based application is considered a public client, which does not possess client credentials to authenticate to the authorization server.

-The application obtains an authorization code (B) by initiating the Authorization Code grant type with the PKCE extension (described in {{pattern-oauth-browser-flow}}).
+The application obtains an authorization code (B) by initiating the Authorization Code flow with the PKCE extension (described in {{pattern-oauth-browser-flow}}).
 The application exchanges the authorization code for tokens via a JavaScript-based POST request to the token endpoint (C).

 The application is then responsible for storing